Defunct Memories: Xcitement Wrestling Federation

 I’ll never get tired of hearing the voice of Mean Gene, as he added some much-needed legitimacy to the XWF.
 The same could be said about Tony Schiavone and Jerry Lawler, who also have recognizable voices.

 Sadly, the inconsistent graphics and obnoxious branding screamed amateur.
-The production value was reputable but considerably down from WWF and WCW.
+The production value was reputable but considerably lower than WWF and WCW's.

-The matches were short and straightforward while featuring some very underwhelming finishes.
-Even the Cruiserweight match featuring some incredible talent involved was oddly disappointing.
-No sensible booker was leading the helm.
+The matches were short and straightforward, featuring some very underwhelming finishes.
+Even the Cruiserweight match involving some incredible talent was oddly disappointing.
+No sensible booker was leading at the helm.

 Like the matches, the backstage vignettes were oddly short and ineffective in properly introducing new talent.